Liemmerle/minesweeper/README.md

-# Mine sweeper
+# Minesweeper

-Here a small mine sweeper in react native.
+Here a small Minesweeper in react native.

 ## Installation